-- A PDF of a typed screenplay or script (20 pages maximum) of which you are the sole screenwriter.
-If the sample is from a longer script, submit a descriptive one-page synopsis of the entire script for reference purposes.
+- A PDF of a typed screenplay in professional format (20 pages maximum) of which you are the sole screenwriter.
+If the sample is from a longer script, submit a descriptive synopsis of no more than one page of the entire script for reference purposes.
 Co-authored and adaptations will not be considered.
-Be sure to include a title page with your name, 2018-2019 SCR, and e-mail address.
+Be sure to include a title page with your name, 2020-2021 SCR, and e-mail address.

-Screenwriting has extended its deadline to Tuesday, January 2, 2018 at 12:00 p.m.
-PST.
-Please be advised that letters of recommendation, transcripts, and/or TOEFL/IETLS scores (if applicable) MUST be received by Tuesday, January 16 in order for your application to be reviewed.
+Please be advised that letters of recommendation, transcripts, and/or TOEFL/IETLS scores (if applicable) must be received by Tuesday, December 10* in order for your application to be reviewed.

-The applicant's completed application, narrative statement, resume, letters of recommendation, transcripts (if applicable) along with the other required Admissions materials will be reviewed by the Admissions Committee to determine an interview.
+The applicant's completed application, narrative statement, resume, letters of recommendation, transcripts (if applicable) along with the other required Admissions materials will be reviewed by the Admissions Committee to determine if a candidate will be invited to participate in an interview.

-Interviews for all disciplines are highly encouraged to be on the AFI campus but may be available via Skype.
+Interviews for all disciplines take place on campus or via Skype.

 The review and interview process will determine acceptance.